Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 Houses built after 1925, are likely to have external walls made of two skins of brick.
 There would be a cavity between them.
 The two walls would be held together with wall ties.

 Retrofit Cavity Wall Insulation fills that gap, keeping the warmth in – thus saving energy.
-It can also help reduce condensation inside the house if this is a problem on your external walls.
+It can also help reduce or eradicate condensation inside the house, if this is a problem on your external walls.

 Your home will usually be suitable for free cavity wall insulation if: